The gradual repayment of a loan, both principal and interest, by installments.

 Principal, Interest, Taxes and Insurance (PITI)

 The four components of a monthly mortgage payment.
 Principal refers to the part of the monthly payment that reduces the remaining balance of the mortgage.
 Interest is the fee charged for borrowing money.
-Taxes and insurance refer to the monthly cost of property taxes and hazard insurance, whether these amounts that are paid into an escrow account each month or not.
+Taxes and insurance refer to the monthly cost of property taxes and hazard insurance, whether these amounts are paid into an escrow account each month or not.

 Private Mortgage Insurance (PMI)